-Botox® is only one brand of 3 FDA-Approved neuromodulators.
+Botox® is just one of three FDA-Approved neuromodulators.
 Dysport® and Xeomin® are two other brands of the same protein that works to slow down overactive muscles that create lines and wrinkles1.
 Reflections offers all 3 of these brands to our patients, to ensure the best possible results for each individual.

 Botox & Other ‘Tox Brands Quick Facts